pkp/pkp-docs/dev/documentation/en/getting-started.md

 The Admin Guide describes the [system requirements](../../../admin-guide/en/getting-started#system-requirements).
 When running locally, many of the recommended dependencies are not required.

+You will need a running database server before you install the application.
+Create an empty database and a user account with full privileges on that database.
+The user account must have a password set; the application will not complete installation without one.

 ## Install

 Fork and clone the [OJS](https://github.com/pkp/ojs), [OMP](https://github.com/pkp/omp), or [OPS](https://github.com/pkp/ops) repository on GitHub.
 (Read more about [forking and cloning a repository](https://help.github.com/en/articles/fork-a-repo) on GitHub).